StephLin/KCP/docs/remarks.md

 the 3-sigma (we use `noise_bound=0.06` meters for nuScenes data), and those are default values in the library.

+There is also a boolean parameter to enable debug messages called `kcp::KCP::Params::verbose` (default: `false`).

 To use different parameters to the KCP solver, please refer to the following
 snippets: